ppy/osu-wiki/wiki/Beatmap_Editor_Guides/Making_Properly_Centered_Spinners/en.md

 ### Copy/Paste into new layer, then save your spinner meter

-Once you have the color, select the entire alpha channel again (right click on the alpha channel -&gt; channel to selection) copy and paste the spinner background so you have something to fill in for your spinner meter.
+Once you have the color, select the entire alpha channel again (right click on the alpha channel -> channel to selection) copy and paste the spinner background so you have something to fill in for your spinner meter.

 ![](MPCS_12.png)